 - Travel insurance is particularly important if you’re visiting the USA, where healthcare is insanely expensive.
 A good policy is worth paying extra for.

-Car rental gives you freedom to explore your destination and is one of the most commonly purchased extras.
-The best time to book your car hire is well in advance of arrival.
+Car hire gives you freedom to explore your destination and is one of the most commonly purchased extras.
+The cheapest way to book a holiday car hire package is well in advance of arrival.
 That way you can take advantage of early booking rates and any sales and discounts on offer.

 The quickest and cheapest way to find a high rated car rental service is by using a comparison engine such as Holiday Autos or Skyscanner.
 We prefer Skyscanner due to a better user experience and un-biased reviews.